zsiki/ls/doc/source/usersguide.rst

 ::::::::::::::::::::::::::::::::::::

 In the *Add new point* dialog you can manually add new point to the coordinate list.
 The *Add new point* dialog can be opened for the *SurveyingCalculation* menu.
+The *Point ID*, *East*, *North* fields must be filled, iothers are optional.
-Use the *Add* button if you would like to add more points.
-The *Add* button saves the new point and clears the form.
+Use the *Add* button to add the point to the coordinate list.
+The *Add* button saves the new point and resets the form.
-The *Close* button saves the new point and closes the dialog window.
+The *Close* button closes the dialog window.

+This dialog can be used to overwrite existing coordinates in the coordinate list.
+If you input an existing point, a warning will be displayed and you can deside whether to continue to store point.

 .. figure:: images/u12.png
    :scale: 80 %